Spectral Gradient Descent Mitigates Anisotropy-Driven Misalignment: A Case Study in Phase Retrieval

 Despite these striking empirical successes, the mechanisms underlying Muon’s performance advantages remain only partially understood.
 Existing explanations can be broadly grouped into three categories.

-First, Muon has been studied from the optimization perspectives and admits deterministic or stochastic convergence guarantees \citep{chang2025convergencemuon,sato2025convergenceboundcriticalbatch,sfyraki2025lionsmuonsoptimizationstochastic,shen2025convergenceanalysismuon}.
+First, Muon has been studied from an optimization perspective and admits deterministic or stochastic convergence guarantees \citep{lau2026polargradclassmatrixgradientoptimizers, shen2025convergenceanalysismuon, chang2025convergencemuon, sfyraki2025lionsmuonsoptimizationstochastic,sato2025convergenceboundcriticalbatch}.
 While these results establish optimization guarantees, such as convergence to stationary points under appropriate learning rates, the statistical perspective is additionally necessary to explain the improved representation learning performance of Muon.

 Second, several works geometrically characterize when spectral gradient updates can be beneficial.
-For instance, \citet{fan2025implicitbiasspectraldescent} show that Muon converges to a max-margin solution in the spectral norm in linear classification, whereas gradient descent favors the $\ell_2$-norm max-margin solution; { similarly, \citet{chen2025muon} show that Muon converges to a minimum spectral-norm solution characterized through KKT conditions. } Related analyses identify conditions under which gradient orthogonalization is advantageous, such as low stable-rank features or rapidly growing curvature \citep{davis2025spectralgradientupdateshelp,su2025isotropiccurvaturemodelunderstanding}.
+For instance, \citet{fan2025implicitbiasspectraldescent} show that Muon converges to a max-margin solution in the spectral norm in linear classification, whereas GD favors the $\ell_2$-norm max-margin solution; { similarly, \citet{chen2025muon} show that Muon converges to a minimum spectral-norm solution characterized through KKT conditions. } Related analyses identify conditions under which gradient orthogonalization is advantageous, such as low stable-rank features or rapidly growing curvature \citep{su2025isotropiccurvaturemodelunderstanding, davis2025spectralgradientupdateshelp}.
 These approaches typically require intricate per-iteration conditions whose implications for long-term behavior remain unclear.